Benefits

 - If you still have time left in your AAP period, you may resume your previous AAP period.
 In this case, it is sufficient that your capacity for work has been reduced by at least 40 percent.
 You can resume your AAP period from the date of application, but not sooner.

-- If you have used the maximum AAP period, and NAV has concluded that you do not qualify for AAP beyond the maximum period (exemption), you may apply for a new AAP period, because there is no longer a waiting period.
+- If you have used the maximum AAP period, and Nav has concluded that you do not qualify for AAP beyond the maximum period (exemption), you may apply for a new AAP period, because there is no longer a waiting period.
 Your capacity for work must be reduced by at least 50 percent, and the date of application is the earliest date from which you can be granted a new AAP period.

 - If your AAP ended because your assessment was completed and you returned to work, you can resume your previous case if you returned to work less than 52 weeks ago.
 In this case, your capacity for work must be reduced by at least 50 percent.
 You can be granted AAP from the date of application, but not sooner.
 See information below on the right to sickness benefit.